 Stage 2: Upper Slaughter to Lower Slaughter

-Carry on along the road past the Lords of the Manor and you’ll see a footpath to your right signposted the Wardens Way.
-Follow this path which runs along the edge of the hotel grounds, across a bridge and over fields towards Lower Slaughter – this mile-long walk is really popular so you’ll see a lot more people walking here than you do along the rest of the route.
+Carry on along the road past the Lords of the Manor and you’ll see a footpath to your right signposted the Wardens’ Way.
+Follow this path which runs along the edge of the hotel grounds, across a bridge and over fields towards Lower Slaughter.
+The mile-long walk between the Slaughters is very popular so you’ll see a lot more people walking here than along the rest of the route.

 If you look to your right you get a good view of Upper Slaughter’s Elizabethan Manor House (which is a private residence) and into the gardens of the Lords of the Manor Hotel.